dslounge/awesome-remote-friends/README.md

 * https://zoom.us/ - Freemium.
 Desktop/Browser App.
 High quality video chat with friends, free for up to 45 mins at a time.
 * https://houseparty.com/ - Free.
 Mobile App.
 Make yourself available on the app, and it notifies your friends that you're free to hang out.

-## Gaming:
+## Gaming

 * https://tabletopia.com/ - Free.
-Popular board games on the browser
+Popular board games on the browser.
-* https://www.jackboxgames.com/ - Paid.
-Popular online games available on all platforms.
 * https://skribbl.io/ - Free.
 Multiplayer drawing and guessing game on the browser.
+* https://www.drawasaurus.org/ - Free. a drawing & guessing game for your phone, tablet or PC.
+* https://www.jackboxgames.com/ - Paid.
+Popular party games available on console/PC.
+Only one person needs to have a copy, friends play through their mobile browsers.

 ## Watching:
 * https://www.netflixparty.com/ - Free.
 Browser extension that lets you watch Netflix synchronized with your friends.